In collaboration with ACCORD, FBA presents a new series of research briefs highlighting different aspects of mediation.

 Photo: UN Photo/Steen Johansen

-Programmes for disarmament, demobilization and reintegration (DDR) of ex-combatants form an important part of efforts to rebuild war-torn societies and creates conditions for sustainable peace.
+Programs for disarmament, demobilization and reintegration (DDR) of ex-combatants form an important part of efforts to rebuild war-torn societies and creates conditions for sustainable peace.

-Peace treaties often include an agreement on the creation and design of a DDR programme.
-An external, international actor such as the UN is commonly tasked with implementing or overseeing such a programme.
+Peace treaties often include an agreement on the creation and design of a DDR program.
+An external, international actor, such as the UN commonly is tasked with implementing or overseeing such a program.

-A successful DDR process helps reduce the risk of ex-combatants taking up arms again, and thus reduces the risk of renewed armed conflict.
+Effective and successful DDR processes reduce the peril of ex-combatants taking up arms again and thus mitigate the risk of renewed armed conflict.

 What does the FBA do?